 You now know where you are now and where you want your business to be, but how are you going to get there?
 How will you achieve your objectives?

-This is where strategy and tactics come in, your strategy is the broad overall plan, whilst the tactics are the nuts and bolts of what you will actually do to achieve your objectives.
+This is where strategy and tactics come in, your strategy is the broad overall plan, whilst the tactics are the nuts and bolts of what you will do to achieve your objectives.

 So there you have it, ask yourself: Where are we now?
 Where do we want to be?
 How do we get there?
 These questions are the fundamentals of strategic management.